 - reviewing and recommending to our board of directors the compensation of our chief executive officer and other executive officers; - reviewing and recommending to our board of directors the compensation of our directors; - administering our equity incentive plans and other benefit programs; - reviewing, adopting, amending and terminating incentive compensation and equity plans, severance agreements, profit sharing plans, bonus plans, change-of-control protections and any other compensatory arrangements for our executive officers and other senior management; - reviewing and establishing general policies relating to compensation and benefits of our employees, including our overall compensation philosophy; and - reviewing and evaluating with the chief executive officer the succession plans for our executive officers.

-Our compensation committee will operate under a written charter, to be effective upon the closing of this offering, that satisfies the applicable listing standards of the Nasdaq.
+Our compensation committee operates under a written charter, adopted by our board of directors on June 25, 2021, that satisfies the applicable listing standards of the Nasdaq Global Market.

 Nominating and Corporate Governance Committee